MicrosoftDocs/visualstudio-docs/subscriptions/vs-windows-dev.md

 ## Support resources
 - Need help with using your Windows Developer account?
 Check out the [support](https://developer.microsoft.com/windows/support) resources on the [Windows Dev Center](https://developer.microsoft.com/windows).
 - [Windows Development](/windows/)
-- For assistance with sales, subscriptions, accounts and billing for Visual Studio Subscriptions, contact Visual Studio [Subscriptions Support](https://visualstudio.microsoft.com/subscriptions/support/).
+- For assistance with sales, subscriptions, accounts and billing for Visual Studio Subscriptions, contact Visual Studio [Visual Studio subscriptions support](https://my.visualstudio.com/gethelp).
 - Have a question about Visual Studio IDE, Azure DevOps Services or other Visual Studio products or services?
 Visit [Visual Studio Support](https://visualstudio.microsoft.com/support/).

 ## See also